Best Hiking Boots for Men of 2026

 What We Didn’t Like: Toe box on narrow side

 The Salomon Quest 4 GTX hiking boot is the go anywhere, do everything hiking boot.
 This is a waterproof hiking boot that borrows from Salomon's heritage in trail running shoes and is a nimble and capable boot.
-In our testing, it's comfortable from day one, features Gore-Tex waterproofing that actually works, has a durable leather upper, and a comfortable gusseted tongue.
+In our testing, it's comfortable from day one, features GORE-TEX waterproofing that actually works, has a durable leather upper, and a comfortable gusseted tongue.
 It also has excellent traction from its Contagrip rubber sole.
 Of the hiking boots on the market, it is the most positively reviewed in outdoor media and the overall winner among professional reviews and our own testers.
+For more, read our review of the Salomon Quest 4 GTX.

 Salomon Quest 4 GTX

-If you like the fit of Salomon shoes, but want a lighter boot closer to a trail runner, consider the low top Salomon X Ultra 4 GORE-TEX Hiking Shoes (men's and women's), a low top hiking boot and the overall winner in our Best Hiking Shoes story.
+If you like the fit of Salomon shoes, but want a lighter boot closer to a trail runner, consider the low top Salomon X Ultra 5 GORE-TEX Hiking Shoes (men’s and women’s, a low top hiking boot and the overall winner in our Best Hiking Shoes story.

-Similarly, if you like the Quest 4 but want something more lightweight as compared th the Quest 4's midweight, the Salomon X Ultra 4 Mid GORE-TEX (men’s and women’s) is the overall winner in our Best Lightweight Hiking Boots story.
-We also have an in-depth, long-term review of the Salomon X Ultra 4 Mid hiking boots.
+Similarly, if you like the Quest 4 but want something more lightweight as compared the the Quest 4's midweight, the Salomon X Ultra 5 Mid GORE-TEX (men’s and women’s)) is the overall winner in our Best Lightweight Hiking Boots story.

 The Lowa Renegade Evo GTX is our pick for classic hiking boot.